DSLsofMath/DSLsofMath/PedProj/advert.md

 # Open positions as "Student Research Assistants" in the DSLsofMath project

-Domain Specific Languages of Mathematics" is the name of a course and a pedagogical project funded by the CSE department.
+"Domain Specific Languages of Mathematics" is the name of a course and a pedagogical project funded by the CSE department.
 Ongoing work includes preparing course material (part of which may turn into a proper book in the long run), evaluating the student results from